Skip to main content

 Care leave allowance

-Care and support for children and young people
+Nursing and care for children and young people

-• In future, parents and caregivers will have a legal entitlement to care leave and to receive care leave allowance for a total of four weeks if their children need rehab.
-This should help children achieve their rehab goals.
+• In future, parents and caregivers will have a legal entitlement to care leave and to receive care leave allowance for a total of four weeks if their children need rehabilitation.
+This should support children in achieving their rehabilitation goals.

-• You receive the relative bonus, also known as the care bonus, if you provide most of the care for your relative yourself.
+• You are entitled to receiving a bonus for relatives, also known as the care bonus, if you provide the majority of care work for your relative yourself.

 • Date extension

 In future, you will be able to use the free counselling service for relatives more often.
-Instead of the previous 5 appointments, you will have 10 appointments per year in future available.
+Instead of the previous 5 appointments, you will be entitled to 10 appointments per year in future.

-• The use of nursing staff for care allowance assessments as part of applications for an increase in care allowance has proven its worth.
+• The involvement of nursing staff in care allowance assessments for applications to increase the level of care allowance has proven effective.
 For an initial assessment, a doctor usually visits the person in need of care at home.
-In future, qualified nurses will also be able to carry out this task.
+In the future, qualified nurses will also be able to carry out these assessments.

-Further information on the care allowance can be found under the following link:
+Further information about the care allowance can be found at the following link:

 Care allowance